There are plenty of reasons to install your own:

 1. Remove Your Existing Heater

 Measure the temperature of the hot water from your current water heater by running the sink or shower for into a bucket 3 minutes and taking the temperature with a low temperature cooking thermometer.
-You’ll want to use this as the setpoint for your hybrid water heater.
+You’ll want to use this as the setpoint for your heat pump water heater.

 Start by turning off the power to the existing water heater at the breaker box.
 Double-check by removing the water heater’s junction box cover plate and holding a voltage meter next to the wire connections.
 If it does not light up, the circuit has been properly shut off.